AdaCore/spark2014/lrm/source/packages.rst

    with System.Storage_Units;
    package Multiple_Ports
    is
-      type Volatile_Type is new Integer with External, Volatile;
+      type Volatile_Type is new Integer with Volatile;

       -- Read_Port may only be called with an actual parameter for Port -- which is an external input only